avi1299/face_recognition_system/README.md

 pip install -r requirements.txt
 ```

+Go to modules/config.py and set your `PROJECT_PATH`

-TO launch the application, run the following command:
+To launch the application, run the following command:

 ```
 python3 app.py